 3. Banff has hundreds of glaciers

-Another interesting fact about Banff National Park is that it is home to several hundred glaciers.
+Another interesting fact about Banff National Park is that it and its neighbour Jasper National Park are home to several hundred glaciers.
 These glaciers are believed to be between 45 and 120 million years old.
 Sadly, the number of glaciers is decreasing, and many are becoming smaller and retreating.
-Some of the park’s most famous glaciers include Peyto, Bow, Crowfoot and Athabasca.
-It’s possible to see around 100 glaciers from the iconic Icefields Parkway.
+Some of the area’s most famous glaciers include Peyto, Bow, Crowfoot and Athabasca.
+It’s possible to see around 100 glaciers from the iconic Icefields Parkway, which connects the two parks.
 Top summer activities in the Canadian Rockies include a sightseeing tour along the Icefields Parkway and riding on a glacier in a specially designed buggy, which you can experience on our trips.

 Learn more about our Canadian Rockies Discovery Tour

 4. Banff’s lakes are bright blue because of its glaciers